Frequently Asked Questions

 Is there a Locker Room where I Can change into practice clothes?

-The space we rent is charming and a bit rustic; there are no locker rooms but there are bathrooms where you can change.
+Our studios are charming and a bit rustic; there are no locker rooms but there are bathrooms where you can change.

 What is the Progression through the curriculum?

 Following Tai Chi Elements, students take a Beginning Form class where they learn the first section of the form.
 These are dedicated classes running two to three months focused on teaching the first section of the form.
+When a Beginning Form class finishes, we usually continue at the same time with an Intermediate Form class.

 What is the refund policy?